jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> Now by running this command we can see the output which continues goes on like the infinite loop.
+-> Wgen we run the below command we can see the output as an infinite loop.

         idf.py -p /dev/ttyUSB0 monitor